DIY Christmas Snowman Treats

 Filled with candy-covered chocolates, these DIY Christmas Snowman treats are perfect for holiday parties, Christmas or Hanukkah stocking stuffers, and even as place holders on your holiday table!

-Since I can’t hardly draw a straight line, I used my Cricut to make these snowman.
-But no worries if you don’t have a die cutting machine!
+Since I can’t hardly draw a straight line, I used my Cricut Explore Air™ to make these snowman.
+But no worries if you don’t have a Cricut or other die cutting machine!
 All you need is some scissors and card stock and you are good to go!
 You can find the general sizes I used below.
 Best of all, these are so quick, inexpensive and easy-to-make, you can have them done in just minutes!

 How to make DIY Christmas Snowman Treats